Introduction

 Discussion

-Conrad’s novel follows Marlow down the Congo river to Mr Kurtz.
+Conrad’s novel follows Marlow down the Congo River to Mr Kurtz.
 For both Willard and Marlow, the farther upriver they go, the farther they get away from civilization and the rules that govern men’s behavior.
 Marlow and Willard, having followed the same path, do not give in to the evil that lives in the hearts of all men – and that’s the point.
 Every one of us is capable of good and evil, and it’s the decisions we make that define us.
 Willard tells us all along that he doesn’t know what he will do once he meets Kurtz.
 He has to decide for himself, once he reaches Kurtz and evaluates the situation, what the right thing to do is.
-Ultimately he decides to kill Kurtz, but not because he is ordered to do so, but because he believes it’s the right thing to do.
+Ultimately, he decides to kill Kurtz, not because he is ordered to do so, but because he believes it’s the right thing to do.

-Apocalypse Now is not just an ordinary movie that tells about the horrors of war, instead, film deals not only with the appearances and effects of war but also with other aspects of life like fate, the difference between good and evil, human feelings and emotions, and various other subjects that could affect human lifestyle.
+Apocalypse Now is not just an ordinary movie that tells about the horrors of war; instead, the film deals not only with the appearances and effects of war but also with other aspects of life like fate, the difference between good and evil, human feelings and emotions, and various other subjects that could affect human lifestyle.
 Apocalypse Now is not about any other war but about the catastrophic United States involvement in Vietnam.
-The United States was not able to choose correctly between good and evil and eventually they paid a huge price for it.
-The movie was grounded on the basis of revelations and stories from people participated in Vietnam war (Ebert, Roger, pp. 1-3).
+The United States was not able to choose correctly between good and evil, and eventually, they paid a huge price for it.
+The movie was grounded on the basis of revelations and stories from people who participated in the Vietnam War (Ebert, Roger, pp. 1-3).
 The movie is inducing the appearance and spirits of the much dreaded Vietnam War, dealing in impressions for which no clarifications are satisfactory or essential.
-This may sound like an overkill, but the most mesmerizing fragment of the film is when Willard is directed towards the river in the boat given to him by the Army to assassinate Colonel Kurtz.
+This may sound like overkill, but the most mesmerizing fragment of the film is when Willard is directed toward the river in the boat given to him by the Army to assassinate Colonel Kurtz.
 Colonel Kurtz’s techniques are considered by the upper command to be illogical and flawed (Cahir, Linda Costanzo, pp.1-3).
-This is intended to be really ironic since American methods are also considered illogical and flawed as well in Vietnam.Apocalypse Now wants to be something more than a just a war film, it wants to entice its viewers about the horrors of a war and how it changes a person, and effects countries on a much large scale (Ebert, Roger, pp. 1-3).
+This is intended to be really ironic since American methods are also considered illogical and flawed as well in Vietnam.
+Apocalypse Now wants to be something more than a just a war film, it wants to entice its viewers about the horrors of a war and how it changes a person, and effects countries on a much large scale (Ebert, Roger, pp. 1-3).

 Conclusion